Agleaso4/startup/README.md

 JavaScript Arrays https://codepen.io/agleaso4/pen/oNPLMLy?editors=1111 The main things that I took away from this, are the versatility of array in JavaScript, and how we can manipulate them with single commands, as we combine arrow functions as well.

 JavaScript Objects and Classes https://codepen.io/agleaso4/pen/WNgGXgr?editors=0012 I think it is cool so we can classify things in classes, so we can sort them out with the startup.
 I think it is also nice with the objects, being able to store those values with paired names

+JavaScript Destructuring - https://codepen.io/agleaso4/pen/oNPYMpp?editors=1111 I was able to figure out how to take specific things out of arrays and objects, and also add to them